Early breast cancer treatment after surgery

 • Weakness

-The most common side effects of PERJETA when given with Herceptin and chemotherapy as part of an early breast cancer regimen after surgery are:
+The most common side effects of PERJETA when given with trastuzumab and chemotherapy after surgery for early breast cancer include:

 • Diarrhea